Forex Basics - Lesson 3: How do you Make Money Trading Forex

 Previous...
 Forex Basics - Lesson 2: Why Trade Forex

-How do I know when to Buy and when to Sell when trading Forex?
+How do you know when to Buy and when to Sell?

 Being able to speculate future Forex price is one of the keys to being able to trade Forex profitably.
 It is not as daunting as it may seem at first.
 There are a number of trading tools and aids that help traders with their Forex price predictions...

-Fundamental Analysis - involves studying and predicting reports, events and news that heavily influence the value of a currency.
+Fundamental Analysis - this involves studying and predicting economic reports, events and news that heavily influence the value of a currency.
+This includes studying employment and unemployment data, interest rates and inflation targets.

 The next 2 Forex Basics Courses will help you understand both Price Action Analysis and Technical Indicators.
 Please don't feel overwhelmed, learning technical analysis is not as difficult as it sounds!